gcmt-group/sod/README.md

 - Calculation of the degeneracies of configurations.
 - Generation of input files for codes like GULP and VASP.
 - Simple extrapolation of energies from low to high concentrations within a supercell.
-- Statistical mechanics processing of output.
+- Statistical mechanics processing of output using either canonical or grand-canonical ensembles.

 ## Content of the folders